oniokiwi/mb2http/README.md

 # mb2http

-This is a modbus simulator, programmed to replicate the behaviour of an NEC "AEROS" battery controller.
-The unit we are interested in was at the Northern Power Grid's ("NPG") Rise Carr site, controlling a 2.5 MW battery.

-To Build the simulator simply run the following comand in the current directory.
+This project is used to convert modbus messages to http.
+The project has dependencies on libmodbus and libcurl The project supports command line argument for the destination IP address and port number.

+In order to see list of argument supported see the help by issuing the following command

+$ ./mb2http -h

+To build simply clone and build using the command below
 $ make

+To clean the project issue the following command
+$ make clean

 To enable watchdog support on the executable run the following command to a cron timer job
 $ make cronjobstart